Philippine church leader charged with child sex trafficking | Politics

 Quiboloy claims to be "the appointed son of God" and in 2019 claimed he stopped a major earthquake from hitting the southern Philippines.

-Quiloboy is believed to be in the Philippines.
-Emails seeking comment from Israelito Torreon, the church's attorney in that country, weren't immediately returned.
+Quiboloy is believed to be in the Philippines, where his camp said that he and the other accused church leaders were ready to face legal issues although they did not answer the charges in a statement posted on his group's news website, SMNI News Channel.

+"We are confident and ready to face whatever is hurled against pastor Quiboloy and the kingdom leaders," said the statement, which was attributed to an unnamed church legal counsel and accused "dissidents" of bringing up the charges to destroy Quiboloy.
+"We trust the process of justice and we certainly expect the truth to prevail and the kingdom ministry will continue to prosper."
+Philippine Justice Secretary Menardo Guevarra said Quiboloy was not facing any complaint in his country related to the U.S. charges.
+He said without elaborating that a separate complaint about rape was filed against Quiboloy in Davao city last year but it has been dismissed but the decision was on appeal before the Department of Justice in Manila.
+The dismissed complaint included charges of child abuse, trafficking in persons through forced labor, and trafficking in persons through sexual abuse, Guevarra told reporters in Manila.

-The indictment accuses Quiloboy and others of recruiting women and girls, typically 12 to 25 years old, as “pastorals'' who cooked his meals, cleaned his houses, massaged him and traveled with him around the world.
-Some also had sex with Quiboloy on scheduled “night duty,'' including some minors such as a 15-year-old girl, according to the indictment.
+The indictment accuses Quiboloy and others of recruiting women and girls, typically 12 to 25 years old, as "pastorals" who cooked his meals, cleaned his houses, massaged him, and travelled with him around the world.
+Some also had sex with Quiboloy on scheduled "night duty," including some minors such as a 15-year-old girl, according to the indictment.

 Workers who managed to escape from the church told the FBI that they worked year-round and were beaten and psychologically abused if they didn't make daily quotas, according to court documents from the previous indictment.
 Some described having to live in cars at truck stops.